Bounding the quantum capacity with flagged extensions: Pauli channels

-\end{proof} Note that the minimization problem suggested by Proposition (\ref{flaggedpaulibound}) is non-convex, therefore it's hard to treat numerically.
+hence leading to Eq.~(\ref{newboundpauli}). \end{proof} Note that the minimization problem suggested by Proposition (\ref{flaggedpaulibound}) is non-convex, therefore it is hard to treat numerically.
 Its solution is also not unique in general.
 However, some useful upper bounds on the quantum capacity can be obtained, case by case, by simply minimizing over families of states which satisfy the constraints, but can be expressed in terms of a few parameters.
-In this way we obtain state-of-the art results for the depolarizing channel and the BB84 channel.
-As a side comment, the treatment in this section does not seem to cover the flag choice of~\cite{flagFKG,Xinflag} for the depolarizing channel.
-However, this is easily amended by splitting the Kraus operator proportional to the identity in Eq.~(\ref{paulichan}) into two Kraus operators with suitable probabilities, and assigning a different flag to each of them, respecting the sufficient conditions for degradability.
+In this way, we obtain state-of-the art results for the depolarizing channel and the BB84 channel.
+As a side comment, the treatment in this section does not seem to cover the flag choice of~\cite{Fanizza2020,Wang2019} for the depolarizing channel.
+However, this is easily amended by splitting the Kraus operator proportional to the identity in Eq.~(\ref{paulichan}) into two Kraus operators with suitable probabilities, and assigning a different flag to each of them, respecting the sufficient conditions for degradability {(see the comments after Eq.~(\ref{boundsimp}))}.